skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 comments: true
 ---

-I believe the edge of gradient boosted tree models (GBT) over NN as the go-to tool for tabular data has eroded over the past few years.
+I believe the edge of gradient boosted tree models (GBT) over neural networks as the go-to tool for tabular data has eroded over the past few years.
 This is largely driven by more clever generic embedding methods that can be applied to arbitrary feature inputs, rather than more complex architectures such as transformers.
 I validate two simple one hot encoding based embeddings that reach parity with GBT on a non trivial spatial problem.

 ## GBT vs DL